Sveto-G/Reddit-Sarcasm/README.md

 # Project Workflow

 ## Data Cleaning
-- searching for duplicates, null values
+- searched for and removing negligible amount of duplicates and null values
-- converting data to appropriate datatype
+- converted data to appropriate datatype
-- eliminating redundancies
+- eliminated redundancies

 ## EDA
-- looking for patterns and relationships in data
+- looked for patterns and relationships in data
-- isolating sections related to our target variable
+- isolated sections related to our target variable
+- found words associated with sarcasm

 ## Preprocessing
 #### Fitting and transforming text data using:
 - Count Vectorizer
 - TF IDF
 - Wod2Vec

+TODO**
-- some variation of BERT
+some variation of BERT

 ## Modeling
-- Logistic Regression using all of the Vectorizers above
+- Logistic Regression Count Vectorizer and TFIDF
-- Naive Bayes using TFIDF
 - KNN using TFIDF
+- MLP using Word2Vec

+TODO**
+- BERT Model
+- RNN